TaranSinghania/Simple-linear-regression/README.md

-# Machine-learning
+# Simple linear regression
-Different types of regression analysis along with an implementation of Convolutional neural networks
+Implementation of simple lineaar regression from scratch on keeling curve dataset